minirust/minirust/spec/mem/pointer.md

     pub unpin: bool,
 }

-pub struct TupleHeadLayout {
+/// Describes what is needed to define the layout of the sized head of a tuple `(head, tail)`. pub struct TupleHeadLayout {
-    /// The offset where the tail starts.
+    /// The offset where the head ends and tail starts.
-    /// Also determines the size together with the tail size and padding to satisfy alignment.
+    /// Also determines the size together with the padding to satisfy alignment and tail size.
-    head_end: Offset,
+    end: Offset,

-    /// The minimal alignment of the head.
+    /// The alignment of the head.
+This is the maximal alignment of any sized field.
-    min_align: Align,
+    align: Align,

     // FIXME: Figure out semantics.
-I think, even if this is Some, the min_align is still interesting, as it might be lower.
+I think, even if this is Some, the align is still interesting, as it might be lower.
     // packed_align: Option<Align>,
 }